wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

    However, every week or so you would need to charge it by plugging in a Thunderbolt cable (same one as iPhone and Magic Mouse).

-   ### Swap Command and Control

-   PROTIP: Some who are used to Windows and need to go back and forth prefer to switch the Mac's control and command keys in order to get to all such keys using thumbs.
-   This would also allow you to press two keys at once by pressing between the keys, thus able to perform most combinations using your hands.

-5. Click the entry for "Control (^) Key:" and select "&#8984; Command".
-6. Click the entry for "Command (&#8984;) Key:" and select "^ Control".
-7. Click OK.
-8. Press control+Q or click the red x to dismiss the System Preferences dialog.

 <a id="AwkwardKeys"></a>